 Sweedyk also has done extensive research into computer science education and gender; gaming and gender; algorithms; complexity theory; computational biology; visualization and computer graphics.

-- Sweedyk describes The Games Network while middle-school students test the HMC student-designed computer games
+- YouTube, 12/20/12 Middle-school students test HMC student-designed computer games